-Fuel Tank (see Fuel Tank Removal)
+- Remove the fuel tank (see Fuel Tank Removal). - Be sure to place a piece of cloth around the fuel hose joint and the delivery pipe. - Insert a minus screwdriver [A] into the slit on the joint lock [B]. - Turn the driver to disconnect the joint lock. - Pull the fuel hose joint [C] out of the delivery pipe.

-- Be sure to place a piece of cloth around the fuel hose joint and the delivery pipe. - Insert a minus screw driver [A] into the slit on the joint lock [B]. - Turn the driver to disconnect the joint lock. - Pull the fuel hose joint [C] out of the delivery pipe. - Check the injector fuel line for leakage as follows. - OConnect a commercially available vacuum/pressure pump [A] to the nipple of the delivery pipe [B] with a high-pressure fuel hose [C] (both ends connected with the clamps [D]) as shown.
+- Check the injector fuel line for leakage as follows. - OConnect a commercially available vacuum/pressure pump [A] to the nipple of the delivery pipe [B] with a high-pressure fuel hose [C] (both ends connected with the clamps [D]) as shown.